Zur deutschen Fassung dieses Artikels.

 There will be one co-traveler, a fellow lawyer and globetrotter, as it turns out.
 So the journey continues to be blessed by interesting conversation.

-Regarding the remaining four berths, the conductor informs us that their occupants will only board the train later, but that he doesn’t want to wake us up.
+Regarding the remaining four berths, the conductor informs us that their occupants will only board the train later, but that he doesn’t want to wake us.
 Therefore, he will send them to an empty compartment.
-He also promises to wake us 15 minutes before Krakow, at 6 am, because the train will then continue towards Slovakia.
+He also promises to knock on the door 15 minutes before Krakow, at 6 am, because the train will then continue towards Slovakia.

 “What a nice guy,” I am thinking about the conductor until he asks us to lock the door because there would be many “gypsies” on the train, stealing things.
 That racist comment is particularly inappropriate because we are exactly on the railway route along which Roma and Sinti were sent to their death.
 Going to Krakow means going in the direction of Auschwitz.
 For some of the Nazis’ victims, the lesson has set in that it makes sense to stop stigmatization, discrimination and marginalization before it comes to another genocide.
 Thus far, the Roma and Sinti have been denied this conclusion, not only in the Czech Republic.

 I can’t really sleep because the train is jolting and jumping.
 When you sit upright, you don’t notice it that much, but trains tilt so much to the left and the right that at times, my head hangs down like that of a sleeping bat.
-Sometimes I wake up, so I must have fallen asleep, but there is not much sleep, let alone any quality sleep.
+Sometimes I wake up, so I must have fallen asleep, but there is not much sleep, let alone any of good quality.

 At Krakow train station, there would even be showers, but – apparently not quite the professional as I had thought in my slippers – I forgot to bring a towel.
 An extensive shave has to suffice to wake me up.
 I already know Krakow quite a bit, and an early morning in December is not the best time for a walk around town anyway.
 So I get the next ticket for the train to Przemyśl, the last town on the Polish side.
 Maybe I can catch up on sleep during the three hours on that train.